Climate of Oklahoma City

 Oklahoma City lies in a temperate humid subtropical climate (Köppen: Cfa), with frequent variations in weather daily and seasonally, except during the consistently hot and humid summer months.
 Consistent winds, usually from the south or south-southeast during the summer, help temper the hotter weather.
 Consistent northerly winds during the winter can intensify cold periods.
-Oklahoma City's climate transitions toward semi-arid further to the west, toward humid continental to the north, and toward humid subtropical to the east and southeast.
 The normal annual mean temperature is 61.4 °F; the coolest year was 1895 with a mean of 57.9 °F, while the warmest 2012 at 64.1 °F. Precipitation averages 36.52 in annually, falling on an average 84 days, with the warmer months receiving more; annual precipitation has historically ranged from 15.74 in in 1901 to 56.95 in in 2007.
 The sun shines about 69% of the time, with monthly percent possible sunshine ranging from 60% in December to 80% in July.

 Winter

 Winters are typically cool, relatively dry, and somewhat brief, albeit highly variable.
-January has a normal mean temperature of 39.2 °F, but temperatures reach freezing on an average 71 days and fail to rise above freezing on an average 8.3 days, and, with an average in December thru February of 6.3 days reaching 70 °F, warm spells are common and most winters see the thermometer rise that high.
+January has a normal mean temperature of 39.2 °F, but temperatures reach freezing on an average 71 days and fail to rise above freezing on an average 8.3 days, and, with an average in December through February of 6.3 days reaching 70 °F, warm spells are common and most winters see the thermometer rise that high.
 The last reading 0 °F or colder occurred on February 18, 2021.
 The official record low is -17 F on February 12, 1899, while the lowest daily maximum is 2 F on February 12, 1905 and January 11, 1918; the coldest month on record was January 1930 with a mean temperature of 23.1 °F. Snow occurs in almost every winter, with the normal seasonal snowfall being 7.6 in; winter accumulation has ranged from trace amounts in 1931−32 and 1934−35 to 25.2 in in 1947−48.
 The most snow in one day was 13.5 in on December 24, 2009.